finanzfluss/calculators/src/utils/Lohnsteuer/README.md

 # How to Add a New Tax Year

-This guide includes instructions how to add a new tax year to the calculators.
+This guide includes instructions on how to add a new tax year to the calculators.
 It uses _year 2024_ as a tangible example.

 ## Generating Lohnsteuer File

-### Prerequesites: Set Up Environment
+### Prerequisites: Set Up Environment

 1. Clone the latest version of [the generator repository](https://github.com/jenner/LstGen) on your local machine.
 2. Activate your virtual environment and install the package in editable mode: